 The integration of vegetable oils and waste cooking oils into sustainable materials is crucial for achieving sustainability goals and addressing environmental challenges in material consumption.
 The development of bio-based epoxy resins, especially those derived from glycidyl ethers of vegetable oils, demonstrates not only a solution for waste reduction but also a promising avenue for reducing dependence on petrochemical-derived products.
 As the global epoxy resin market continues to grow, surpassing USD 10 billion annually (UNEP, 2019), the strategic use of renewable raw materials like vegetable oils is becoming an economic necessity as well as an ecological imperative.
-The incorporation of these green materials into industrial supply chains has been demonstrated in recent laboratory and pre-industrial applications, which show promising performance metrics without compromising sustainability objectives (Specific Polymers, 2023).
+The incorporation of these green materials into industrial supply chains has been demonstrated in recent laboratory and pre-industrial studies, which show promising performance metrics without compromising sustainability objectives (Specific Polymers, 2023).

 This research aims to explore the chemical transformation mechanisms of vegetable oils into glycidyl ethers, assess their reactivity and performance in epoxy resin systems, and evaluate their potential across multiple industrial applications.
 Additionally, it will discuss the challenges faced in scaling up these processes and offer insights into future directions for advancing the use of renewable resources in polymer science and sustainable manufacturing.

-Regulation and Health Impacts of Frying Oils
+Regulation and health impacts of frying oils

 The regulation and health effects of frying oils are crucial considerations due to their widespread use in cooking, especially in the deep-frying process.
-Frying oils undergo significant chemical changes during the heating process, which can impact both their quality and the healthfulness of the foods prepared with them.
-The unsaturation level of oils, which refers to the number of double bonds in their fatty acid chains, plays a pivotal role in determining their stability and suitability for frying.
+Frying oils undergo significant chemical changes during the heating process, which can impact both their quality and the healthfulness (healthiness?) of the foods prepared with them.
+The unsaturation level of oils, which refers to the number of double bonds in their fatty acid chains, plays a pivotal role in determining their stability and suitability for frying (ref??).

-Types of Frying Oils: Frying oils can be broadly classified based on their degree of unsaturation into drying, semi-drying, and non-drying oils.
+Types of frying oils: Frying oils can be broadly classified based on their degree of unsaturation into drying, semi-drying, and non-drying oils.
 Drying oils, such as linseed oil, are rich in polyunsaturated fatty acids, making them prone to oxidation and polymerization when exposed to heat.
 These oils tend to break down rapidly during frying, producing potentially harmful byproducts like aldehydes and other toxic compounds.
 Semi-drying oils, such as soybean oil, contain moderate levels of unsaturation and offer better stability compared to drying oils, but still undergo degradation during prolonged frying, leading to the formation of toxic compounds.
-Non-drying oils, like castor oil, have lower unsaturation levels and tend to be more stable, but their nutritional and frying qualities are limited.
+Non-drying oils, like castor oil, have lower unsaturation levels and tend to be more stable, but their nutritional and frying qualities are limited (ref??).

-Frying Oil Quality and Health Concerns: The frying process accelerates the degradation of oils, resulting in the production of volatile organic compounds (VOCs), aldehydes, and other toxic substances.
-These byproducts not only affect the quality of the oil but can also have serious health implications for consumers.
+Frying oil quality and health concerns: The frying process accelerates the degradation of oils, resulting in the production of volatile organic compounds (VOCs), aldehydes, and other toxic substances.
+These by-products not only affect the quality of the oil but can also have serious health implications for consumers.
 For example, research by Gunstone and Martini (2010) has shown that the chemical reactions occurring during frying cause oils to lose their nutritional value and generate compounds that can increase the risk of various diseases, including cardiovascular problems.
-Frankel (2005) explored how different types of frying fats, depending on their oxidative stability, contribute to the formation of these toxic byproducts.
+Frankel (2005) explored how different types of frying fats, depending on their oxidative stability, contribute to the formation of toxic by-products.

 The lipid composition of oils also plays a critical role in determining their impact on the nutritional quality of fried foods.
 Martinez-Yusta and Guillen (2014) investigated how various frying oils and food types influence the lipid composition during deep-frying, revealing that different oils result in distinct nutritional profiles in the final fried products.
-Vegetable oils, when subjected to high temperatures, may also lose essential vitamins and antioxidants, as noted by Fine et al. (2016), which can diminish their health benefits.
+Vegetable oils, when subjected to high temperatures, may also lose essential vitamins and antioxidants which can diminish their health benefits, as noted by Fine et al. (2016).